🕒 Last Updated: 25 March 2026 – Odds and market information correct at time of last update. Please check with your bookmaker for current prices.

 The candidates were sent to the Isle of Wight after a disappointing week in Hong Kong, tasked with a revised discount buying challenge.
 While Team Eclipse recovered well to secure the majority of their items, Team Alpha’s approach was heavily criticised in the boardroom.
-Harry Clough ultimately paid the price for a costly purchasing error, and his departure has significantly reshaped the betting landscape.
+Harry Clough ultimately paid the price for a costly purchasing error, and his departure has significantly reshaped the betting.

-With the field narrowing, Karishma Vijay now leads the market at 11/8, giving her an implied probability of 42.1% to win the show.
+With the field narrowing, Karishma Vijay leads the market at 11/8, giving her an implied probability of 42.1% to win the show.
 She is followed by Kieran McCartney at 2/1 (33.3%) and Dan Miller at 3/1 (25.0%), with the chasing pack still within striking distance as the competition heads into its final weeks.

 | Candidate | Odds | Implied Probability |